4 Pro Tips for Writing Irresistible Drip Campaign Emails

 Let your leads know what content is heading their way and when, so they know what to look out for.
 Provide visibility into future communications and the value they will gain from them.

-Getting the sense of suspense just right requires some planning on your part to organise your e-mails in a way that makes sense sequentially and carries momentum through a storyline.
+Getting the sense of suspense just right requires some planning on your part to organize your e-mails in a way that makes sense sequentially and carries momentum through a storyline.

 3. Shake up your creative